 Cervantes is a small coastal town north west of Perth.
 It is well known for the Pinnacles, which are a mass of amazing rock formations, and are well worth a look.
 Cervantes reputation comes from spectacular wild flowers (in the right season), fishing, four wheel driving, windsurfing and cray fishing.
-Have a look at the video below for a quick overview of Cervantes:

 Where is Cervantes?